They ugly election between white and black candidates in Atlanta

-ATLANTA — The city that gave Martin Luther King Jr. his pulpit and the south its first black mayor may elect its first white one in nearly half a century Tuesday.
+ATLANTA — The city that gave Martin Luther King Jr. his pulpit and the South its first black mayor may elect its first white one in nearly half a century on Tuesday.

 The debate over whether that's a step backward or forward has turned the contest into an ugly, racially tinged and nationalized battle that has divided a city known for better relations between its black and white communities.